 Soft Winds – Fletcher Henderson

 A small-group swing classic that's been recorded in a countless variety of settings and arrangements.
-We will be exploring this important jazz standard in many ways over the next few months.
-For now, we are showing you its origins, and one way it can be found on our Guitar Corner.
+We'll be exploring this important jazz standard in many ways.
+For now, take a listen to the original Benny Goodman version, pianist Art Tatum's trio (and his transcribed solo), and a 3-guitar interpretation (with Minus You audio).

 - Recording: Benny Goodman - Benny Goodman Sextet